faith1330/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Create a script that displays the 10 newest file
+Create a script that takes a list of words as input